 However, in October 2019, which saw the release of the widely appreciated Season 3 and a brand new map, Apex Legends had its most successful month since launch, amassing a whopping $45 million in revenue, which was triple what it had accomplished in September.

-We did, however, get a bit more insight for January 2020 into how many people are currently playing Apex Legends.
+In January 2020, we got a closer look into how many people are currently playing Apex Legends.
 The Grand Soiree event saw a 12% boost (MoM) to the amount of people playing the game, though revenue did take an overall hit compared to December.
 That said, it’s to be expected when youngsters are home from school at Christmas.

 It seems that whenever Apex Legends has an LTM, new season or new event that its player numbers begin to soar, which is pretty much the case for every multiplayer game out there.